arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 #### With OpenMV

-Import the `SPI` submodule from the `pyb` module at the top of your sketch alonside with `time` and `Pin` to use the SPI communication protocol.
+Import the `SPI` submodule from the `pyb` module at the top of your sketch alongside `time` and `Pin` to use the SPI communication protocol.
 The SPI driver provides functions for SPI communication:

 ```python
 import time